-In the Sixth Form OCR History is a very popular subject.
-Student's knowledge is extended by learning about new periods in history such as the French Revolution and Napoleon, Britain 1930-97, Civil Rights in America and the USA and the Cold War in Asia.
+In the Sixth Form History is a very popular Student's subject. knowledge is extended by learning about new periods in history such as the French Revolution and Napoleon, Britain 1930-97, Civil Rights in America and through an independent study.
 Students are pushed to think critically about evidence and to develop their own opinions about historical controversies.